 The internship training is highly experiential.
 Approximately half of the intern's hours are devoted to activities that involve direct service: individual therapy, group therapy, intake, crisis intervention.
 Ample opportunities to be socialized into the profession exist as interns are fully integrated into the staff.
 By attending staff meetings and seminars they have opportunities to witness and work collaboratively with the staff as they wrestle with ethical dilemmas, seek feedback on their clinical work, and develop policy within the center.
 Mentorship is an important part of the intern's experience.
 The wide variety of supervisory experiences provides the opportunity for interns to have individual contact with a number of staff members.
 As such, the interns have a number of mentors and role models.
-Additionally, the interns have a Professional Development Group led by an outside consultant to explore issues regarding becoming a professional.
-This consultant also serves in a mentoring/role model relationship, particularly for interns who have aspirations to work in private practice.

 Specific components of the program are as follows:

 Direct Contact with clients

 Individual Therapy.
 Each intern will be expected to carry ten to twelve on-going cases.
 Clients are generally seen once a week or less frequently depending on the needs of the client.
 Sessions take place at the Counseling Center.
 Interns will generally work in a shorter term model, but they will also work with a few students for moderate length (up to 20 sessions) and, less frequently, longer term (up to the full year) therapy.
 The number of sessions that a student is seen depends upon their needs and the capacity of the center.

 Intake Assessment.
 Each intern will conduct three intakes per week and receive supervision on this work from their primary supervisor.
 Didactic training about assessment issues is a concentrated element of the Orientation Phase of the internship year and ongoing supervision of assessment issues occurs throughout the internship.